 - Gently place this on the frying pan, letting it crackle for 20-30 seconds before flipping it over to the other side.
 The bean curd sheet should look crispy with bubbles.

 - Once the bean curd roll is golden brown on each side, remove from the frying pan and let it cool on a thick kitchen towel.

-- Slice the roll into small strips before serving.
+- Keep the rolls as is, or slice the roll into small strips before serving.

 - Serve with chilli sauce or soy sauce.